Poojavpatel/Tech-stack/System Design/README.md

 # Random Notes

-### Why choose S3
+* Why choose S3

   - Backed by AWS
   - Reliable
   - SLA
   - Can hook up S3 to CDN
   - Since Data is replicated in CDN it prevents a single point of failure
   - Note - S3 is not mutable

-### Always save meta data of media in NOSQL databases, as it is more flexible, fast for analysis, Horizontal scalable and you dont have joins
+* Always save meta data of media in NOSQL databases, as it is more flexible, fast for analysis, Horizontal scalable and you dont have joins

-### For media, check if we need to support different resolutions and devices
+* For media, check if we need to support different resolutions and devices

-### Akamai - Akamai is the leading content delivery network (CDN) services provider for media and software delivery, and cloud security solutions.
+* Akamai - Akamai is the leading content delivery network (CDN) services provider for media and software delivery, and cloud security solutions.

-Amazon CloudFront is a global content delivery network (CDN) service built for high-speed, low-latency performance, security, and developer ease-of-use.
+* Amazon CloudFront is a global content delivery network (CDN) service built for high-speed, low-latency performance, security, and developer ease-of-use.
+AWS offers a CDN service called Amazon CloudFront, which integrates seamlessly with S3 to accelerate content delivery.

+* If your primary concern is delivering web content (images, videos, scripts) with low latency and high performance, you would typically use a CDN like Akamai or a combination of Amazon S3 and Amazon CloudFront.

+* Can i hook up s3 to Akamai?
+Yes, you can integrate Amazon S3 (Simple Storage Service) with Akamai, and it's a common practice to do so for optimizing content delivery

-### Since a modern-day server can have 256GB memory, we can easily fit all the cache into one machine
+* Since a modern-day server can have 256GB memory, we can easily fit all the cache into one machine

-### Think about Security and Permission
+* Think about Security and Permission

-### In a system design review, in addition to development, it’s often a bonus point to call out operation and maintenance, which many candidates neglect
+* In a system design review, in addition to development, it’s often a bonus point to call out operation and maintenance, which many candidates neglect

 <br/>